Most people treat fear like a stop sign.

 When you stop fighting it and start working with it, fear becomes a compass pointing you toward growth, opportunity, and breakthrough.

-Embracing your fear means showing up even when your heart is pounding and your mind is screaming to quit.
+Embracing your fear means showing up even when your heart is pounding, and your mind is screaming to quit.
 It means using that energy to fuel your hustle instead of freezing you in place.

-So don’t run from fear.
+So don’t run from it.
 Lean into it.
 Use it.
 Let it serve your journey, and watch how your life changes when fear stops being a wall and starts being a ladder.
 The climb is tough, but the view from the top?
-Worth every bit of that fear you felt along the way.

 Related: